 For access to communication data, a Single Point of Contact (SPoC) is required to undertake the practical facilitation with the communications service provider (CSP) in order to obtain the data requested.
 The SPoC must have received training specifically to facilitate lawful acquisition of communications data and effective co-operation between the local authority and CSP.
-The SPoC does not need to be an officer of the authority, the National Anti-Fraud Network provides a SPoC service to local authorities.
+The SPoC does not need to be an officer of the authority, the National Anti-Fraud Network provides a SPoC service to local authorities and BCP have access to this on-line service.